mockoon/mockoon.com/content/docs/latest/admin-api/events.md

 ```

 The data in the `transaction` property is following the [Transaction model](https://github.com/mockoon/mockoon/blob/main/packages/commons/src/models/server.model.ts#L61-L86) similar to the one used in the [`/mockoon-admin/logs` endpoint](docs:admin-api/transaction-logs).

+Upon connection, the server will send the last `maxlogs` transactions (if specified) and then continue to send new transactions as they are completed.

 ### Data buckets processed event